IBM-Blockchain-Archive/marbles/docs/env_setup.md

 Open a command prompt/terminal and browse to this directory `$GOPATH/src/github.com/hyperledger/fabric/examples/chaincode/go/chaincode_example02`

 ```
-$ go build -tags nopkcs11 .
+$ go build --tags nopkcs11 ./
 ```

 It should return with no errors/warnings.
+You should also see that an executable was created in this directory.

+Note that the `nopkcs11` tag is important.
+PKCS 11 is a Public-Key Cryptography Standard that you are unlikely to have on your system.
+**Remember to use this flag as you develop/build your chaincode**.

 ## 5. IDE Suggestions